quantumlib/Cirq/docs/tutorial.md

 (here we assume a pure state, but mixed states are of course possible).

-The variational algorithm then proceeds by
+The variational algorithm then works by noting that one can obtain the value of the objective function for a given ansatz state by
 1. Prepare the ansatz state.
 2. Make a measurement which samples from some terms in H.
-3. Repeat 1.
+3. Goto 1.
 Note that one cannot always measure H directly (without the use of quantum phase estimation), so one often relies on the linearity of expectation values to measure parts of H in step 2.
 One always needs to repeat the measurements to obtain an estimate of the expectation value.
 How many measurements needed to achieve a given accuracy is beyond the scope of this tutorial, but Cirq can help investigate this question.

+The above shows that one can use a quantum computer to obtain estimates of the objective function for the ansatz.
+This can then be used in an outer loop to try to obtain parameters for the the lowest value of the objective function.
+For these values, one can then use that best ansatz to produce samples of solutions to the problem which obtain a hopefully good approximation for the lowest possible value of the objective function.

 ### Create a circuit on a Grid